slsa-framework/slsa-github-generator/internal/builders/go/README.md

 ## Generation

-To generate provenance for a Go binary, follow the steps below:
+The Go builder workflow uses a GitHub Actions reusable workflow to generate the provenance.

 ### Supported Triggers